Managed DDoS Protection with SDN

 Why Your Business Needs Managed DDoS Protection Services

-SDN’s Managed DDoS Protection service monitors incoming traffic and reports its threat level, then offers optional fixes (mitigation) for Distributed Denial of Service (DDoS) attacks.
 DDoS attacks can disrupt critical business services such as the internet, email and websites, causing your customers, vendors and employees frustration, time and potential lost revenue.
+SDN's Managed DDoS Protection service monitors all incoming internet traffic on your network.
+Our system mitigates the effects of DDoS traffic delivery to your network.

-DDoS attacks are becoming more common.
+DDoS attacks continue to increase in severity.
 How can you stay protected?

 SDN offers multiple levels of protection against a DDoS attack as an additional service to our business internet subscribers.
-In each package, our Managed DDoS Protection identifies the malicious traffic and has the ability to stop the bots through mitigation or deploying countermeasures on your internet pipeline.
+In each package, our Managed DDoS Protection identifies the malicious traffic and has the ability to stop the disruption through mitigation or deploying countermeasures on your internet service.
 Customers can receive alerts, 24x7 support and scheduled reports, depending on the level of service.

 Managed DDoS Protection is a helpful complement to our business internet services, managed firewall services and managed network services.
 If you depend on the internet to run your business, then you want to make sure your web applications and other services have automatic detection that Managed DDoS Services can provide.